MathiasRauls/MooviSearch/README.md

 ![alt text](https://github.com/MathiasRauls/MooviSearch/blob/main/src/screenshot.PNG)

-Moovi is a small project made with React.js.
+Moovi is a project that was designed to help people search for movies.